alpipego/advanced-ads-slider/readme.txt

 You can use Advanced Ads along any other ad management plugin and don’t need to switch completely.

 == Changelog ==

+= 1.1.2 =

+* allows multiple instances of the same slider on the same page

 = 1.1.1 =